 If the child is the result of an affair, which might be the case when asking if a marriage can survive this, it is likely the child will be aware that they were not born when the parents were married.
 This shouldn’t affect the child as long as the child knows they are in a loving home of whatever makeup.

 If however, the mother brings the child up with a hatred of the father who didn’t stand beside her when she got pregnant and he was already married, the child has to grow up walking a tough line to keep both parents satisfied.

 In essence, if the child becomes the weapon that one parent uses against the other then the effect can be damaging.
 If on the other hand the child is brought up by the mother and the father is fully involved and they manage that well it can be a pretty rounded kid.
 If a third parent is on hand and there is agreement across the board on how the child is brought up it’s a lot easier on the child.

 Treat the child well and bring the child up with love care and consistency and it is irrelevant how conception occurred.
 In these days of such mixed families, the child can easily be open about their parentage and not fall foul of any real criticism.
 Families are complex and the family structures have all changed.

 if you take this statement to be how are the children of marriage affected when it is infidelity, the answer is the same.
 It depends on the parent’s reaction, how much they share with the children, blame apportionment and ultimately the parenting they receive.

-It is up to the parents to protect the children from that fall out of infidelity.
-Using the child as a tool against each other is just going to result in bad relationships all around and long-lasting damage all round.
+It is up to the parents to protect the children from that fallout of infidelity.
+Using the child as a tool against each other is just going to result in bad relationships all around and long-lasting damage all around.